-Guatemala's relatively small size allows you to comfortably visit its iconic volcanoes, colonial cities, and Mayan ruins in around seven days.
+Guatemala's relatively small size allows you to comfortably visit its iconic volcanoes, colonial cities, and Maya ruins in around seven days.
 But even in as few as five days, you can still see its most famous sights.
 Clear two weeks on your calendar, however, and you'll have a wide array of cultural excursions and active adventures from which to choose.

 Make the Most of Your Time in Guatemala

 Chat with a local specialist who can help organize your trip.

 Even with just five days, you can visit some of the highlight destinations in Guatemala.
 Explore ancient Maya ruins at Tikal, hike up sheer volcano slopes in the highlands, and discover the rich history of colonial Antigua on a walking tour.
 Or, if you're looking to go off the beaten path, head deep into coffee country and visit nature reserves home to the country's most exotic wildlife.